+Sir Tim Rice began his career in the music industry when he became an assistant record producer with the Norrie Paramor Organisation, London in 1968.
 His distinguished career spans several decades commencing with his meeting Andrew Lloyd Webber.
-Their subsequent collaboration on many musicals such as JOSEPH AND THE AMAZING TECHNICOLOUR DREAMCOAT, JESUS CHRIST SUPERSTAR and EVITA brought worldwide recognition and these productions continue to enjoy spectacular success around the world.
+Their subsequent collaboration on many musicals such as 'Joseph and the Amazing Technicolour Dreamcoat', 'Jesus Christ Superstar', and 'Evita' brought worldwide recognition and these productions continue to enjoy spectacular success around the world.